tylerhudd/log_gen/readme.md

 # Log Generator

 This script automates the creation of log files based on templates and user input.
 It pulls configuration settings from a YAML file and allows flexible log generation through Windows batch and Linux shell scripts.

+The default settings are for a [Dendron](https://www.dendron.so/) file system, but are pretty general to any log or note taking system in markdown.

-## Project Structure
+## File Structure

 - `log/config.yaml`: Configuration file with log parameters, template paths, and user settings.
 - `log/templates/`: Template files for markdown logs.